-To calculate transform DEM
+To transform DEM

 - 1. Select DEM from which you want to transform on the Workspace pane. - 2.
 Select Transform DEM... command from Tools menu. - 3.
 In the Transform DEM... dialog select the check Calculation difference box and select the file from the drop-down list for calculation. - 4.
 Press OK button to calculate transform DEM. - 5.
-In the dialog box click Yes button if you want to create a new file with result calculation.
-If you press No button, the result will be saved in the selected file.
+In the dialog box click Yes button in order to create a new DEM instance with the calculation result.
+If No button in pressed, the result will overwrite the active DEM instance contents.